Webinar: Sevil Sümer on Transitional Academic Citizenship

 The Centre for Gender Research and the FRONT project are hosting the first event in the seminar series Gender Inequality and Precarity in Academia in the European Context.
 In this webinar, Sevil Sümer will discuss the concept of gendered academic citizenship, focusing particularly on problems experienced by early-career academics, or “transitional” academic citizens.

 You must register for the event in order to receive the Zoom link.
+To ensure that you receive the link in time for the event, please sign up before 12 pm on October 27.
 The link will be sent to your registered e-mail address close to the time of the event.
 If you have any practical questions regarding the webinar, please contact Anna Young.

 Please note that the times listed for this event are in Central European Time.